vineelko/patina/docs/src/dxe_core/events.md

 DXE Core.

-The main implementation for Event, Timer and Task Priority features resides in the Event Database object implemented by the uefi_event crate.
+The main implementation for Event, Timer and Task Priority features resides in the Event Database object implemented by the `patina_dxe_core` crate.
 The event database is then used to implement the UEFI spec boot services for event, timer and task priority by the main Rust DXE Core event.rs module.

 ## Event Database